 remember - if you feel you need additional help, there are supports available.
 You don't have to appear to be strong or to try to cope with things by yourself.
 There are a number of service providers that offer online and phone mental health supports and services.
 These include online counselling, phone and text services as well as online supports which can be found on www.yourmentalhealth.ie

-The programme will focus on practicing self-care, understanding our thoughts, exploring emotions, building positive relationships and improving our resilience.
+The programme focuses on practicing self-care, understanding our thoughts, exploring emotions, building positive relationships and improving our resilience.

 is a first of its kind for Ireland: a free 24/7 text service, providing everything from a calming chat to immediate support for people going through a mental health or emotional crisis - big or small.
 From breakups or bullying, to anxiety, depression and suicidal feelings, crisis volunteers are available 24/7 for anonymous text conversations.